risk-first/website/menagerie/Communication-Risk.md

 ### 3. 802.11 - WiFi Protocol

 I ran this at home, using WiFi, which uses [IEEE 802.11 Protocol](https://en.wikipedia.org/wiki/IEEE_802.11), which allows my laptop to communicate with the router wirelessly, again using an agreed, standard protocol.
 But even _this_ isn't the bottom, because this is actually probably specifying something like [MIMO-OFDM](https://en.wikipedia.org/wiki/MIMO-OFDM), giving specifications about frequencies of microwave radiation, antennas, multiplexing, error-correction codes and so on.
+And WiFi is just the first hop:  after the WiFi receiver, there will be protocols for delivering the packets via the telephony system.

 ### 4. TCP - Transmission Control Protocol